Rethinking the Trust Region in LLM Reinforcement Learning: Analysis on Training Stability

 \subsection{Identifying the Source of Instability}

 Finally, we seek to pinpoint which specific policy updates are most responsible for the instability.
-Our methodology is to start with the unstable PG-IS algorithm, which applies no update masking, and introduce the most minimal mask necessary to restore stability.
+Our methodology is to start with the unstable \textbf{PG-IS} algorithm, which applies no update masking, and introduce the most minimal mask necessary to restore stability.
 This allows us to isolate the most detrimental class of updates.
 Since updates on positively rewarded samples are typically safe, we focus on negative samples where the policy is penalized \citep{liu2025deepseek, ren2025learning_dynamics_LLM}.
-We design a simple mask that only blocks updates on negative samples where the probability of the sampled token is decreased by more than a threshold $\delta$: \looseness=-1 $ M_t = 0 \; \text{if} \; \hat{A}_t < 0 \; \text{and} \; {\rolloutpi}_{\theta'}(y_t|s_t) - {\trainerpi}_{\theta}(y_t|s_t) \ge \delta. $ As shown in \Cref{fig:ablation_mask_negative}, applying this minimal mask with $\delta=0.5$ is sufficient to stabilize the training.
+We design a simple mask that only blocks updates on negative samples where the probability of the sampled token is decreased by more than a threshold $\delta$: \looseness=-1

+As shown in \Cref{fig:ablation_mask_negative}, applying this minimal mask with $\delta=0.5$ is sufficient to stabilize the training.
 In contrast, a slightly looser mask ($\delta=0.8$) or one anchored to the recomputed distribution (``Mask-0.5-Recompute'') both fail to prevent the eventual collapse.
 We define \textit{bad updates} as those where this divergence exceeds 0.5 and plot their percentage over time.
 The plot reveals that only a very small fraction of updates are ``bad'' ($\leq 0.5\%$) yet they are the primary culprits behind training collapse.
 Furthermore, the percentage of these bad updates strongly correlates with reward fluctuation; as the fraction of bad updates rises, the reward curve becomes more erratic, reinforcing a causal link.\looseness=-1

 \textbf{Takeaway 3:} The primary source of instability is a small subset of updates on negative samples that push the policy far outside the trust region.
 A likely reason is that aggressively penalizing a token the model deems probable can corrupt the LLM's internal knowledge and destabilize the learning process.
 This finding confirms the critical need for a trust region, particularly when handling negative feedback.